 How Safe is a Safe-deposit Box?

-What Should Be Left Outside a Safe-Deposit Box?
+What Should NOT Be Kept in a Safe-Deposit Box?

 Protect from fire & flood